LukaDeka/Personal-Website/content/milestones.md

 * ~Replace my laptop home server with more capable hardware~ - September 2025
 * Deploy a self-hosted NVR for my parents' home surveilance system

-### Learning goals
-* Learn Rust and write a useful program in it
-* Learn Go and write a useful program in it
-* Learn Elixir and write a useful program in it

 ### Career goals
 * ~Get my first "blue collar" job~ - June 2024, Information Technology Support Specialist at Cura Unternehmensgruppe
 * ~Get an internship in software development~ - August 2024, Junior Backend Developer at Talkpal Inc.